vgurianov/srt/docs/index.md

 Design model as Python

 ## 2. Package API
 2.1.
-Overview is component diagram.
+Overview is a component diagram.

 2.2. mms.mms module
-It is base modules of simulation model
+It is base modules of the simulation model

 2.3. mms.resacher_instruments module
 It is classes of measurements and process of data